 The state of Kansas has made the following tax law changes for tax year 2023:

-- Apprenticeship Credit (K-24) - For tax years 2023 - 2025, this credit is for "an eligible employer who employs an apprentice pursuant to a registered apprenticeship agreement."
+- Apprenticeship Credit (K-24) - For tax years 2023 - 2025, this credit is available to eligible employers that employ an apprentice in accordance with a registered apprenticeship agreement.

 - Affordable Housing Tax Credit (K-25) - "An income tax, privilege tax and premium tax credit is available commencing after December 31, 2022 for a qualified development located in Kansas, as determined by the Kansas Housing Resources Corporation (KHRC)."